abu-hiba/dsa.cpp/README.md

 DSA fun with C++

-In the root directory there are directories for common algorithms explained in the book [A Common-Sense Guide to Data Structures and Algorithms](https://pragprog.com/titles/jwdsal2/a-common-sense-guide-to-data-structures-and-algorithms-second-edition/).
+In the `/examples` directory there are directories for common algorithms explained in the book [A Common-Sense Guide to Data Structures and Algorithms](https://pragprog.com/titles/jwdsal2/a-common-sense-guide-to-data-structures-and-algorithms-second-edition/).
 The examples used in the book are written in JavaScript, Python and Ruby.
 I've converted them to C++ here to try and progress my C++ skills.